 SAIL and ECE Study Abroad Scholarships

-Scholarships range in amounts up to $1000 depending on duration of program and available funds.
+Scholarships range in value depending on duration of program and available funds.
 Once the ECE Scholarship Coordinator receives the list of students who plan to study abroad from the Office of Programs for Study Abroad, they will receive an email inviting them to apply for departmental funds.

 Any ECE Study Abroad Scholarship would be in addition to the grants awarded by the Purdue Study Abroad Office.
 Students should work with the Office of Programs for Study Abroad regarding any additional funding.